hyrodium/ElasticSurfaceEmbedding.jl/docs/src/run-wolfram.md

 * [Wolfram Language kernel for Jupyter notebooks](https://github.com/WolframResearch/WolframLanguageForJupyter)

 ## How to use
-There are two `ipynb` files for main theorem:
+There are two `ipynb` files for the main theorem:

 * `MainTheorem (simplified by Navier-Bernoulli hypothesis).ipynb`
     Easy, but incomplete because its hypothesis is too strong.
 * `MainTheorem (general).ipynb`
-    Difficut, but complete proof.
+    Difficult, but complete proof.

 ### Simplified
 [mathematical expression here]